yunyicheng/TRexDAD/README.md

 # TRexDAD

-A pipeline for the design of mutagenizing oligonucleotides required for Tile Region Exchange Mutagenesis (T-Rex), which is a crucial step for deep mutation scanning (DMS), by harnessing data-optimized assembly design (DAD).
+A pipeline for the design of mutagenizing oligonucleotides required for Tile Region Exchange(T-Rex) Mutagenesis, which is a crucial step for deep mutation scanning (DMS), by harnessing data-optimized assembly design (DAD).